A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial Cancer Care in Massachusetts: Background

 The ADI, originally developed in 2002 to study general mortality disparities and hospitalizations in the US, expands the set of census-derived SDoH variables to 17.
-Previously, it operated under the same one-dimension assumption as Yost, but now incorporates a three-factor model to accommodate multi-dimensionality \cite{kind_making_2018, boscoe_comparison_2021, berg_adi-3_2021, singh_area_2003}.
-Highly correlated variables are first clustered together and then defined along the following three domains: financial strength, economic hardship and inequality, and educational attainment \cite{berg_adi-3_2021}.
-As in the Yost Index, areal units are indexed based on the loadings of each of these three-factor domains, where higher percentile ranks indicate greater socioeconomic disadvantage.
-Boscoe et al. compared these two indices and found that despite being derived from the same data and heavily influenced by financial domains, they differ significantly in terms of transparency for reproducibility, distribution, and sensitivity to missing data\cite{boscoe_comparison_2021}.
+Previously, it operated under the same one-dimensional assumption as Yost, but now incorporates a three-factor model to accommodate multi-dimensionality \citep{kind_making_2018, boscoe_comparison_2021, berg_adi-3_2021, singh_area_2003}.
+Highly correlated variables are first clustered together and then defined along the following three domains: financial strength, economic hardship and inequality, and educational attainment \citep{berg_adi-3_2021}.
+As in the Yost Index, areal units are indexed based on how high they load on the three-factor domains.
+Higher percentile ranks indicate greater socioeconomic disadvantage.
+A limitation of the ADI is that the derived domains are treated independently from one another without acknowledging the ways in which they intersect.
+Boscoe et al. compared the Yost and ADI indices and found that, despite being derived from the same data and heavily influenced by financial domains, they differ significantly in terms of transparency for reproducibility, distribution, and sensitivity to missing data \citep{boscoe_comparison_2021}.
 Methodologically, these approaches share similarities in their use of principal components or factor analysis to reduce the number of highly correlated SDoH variables, but the domains derived are treated independently from one another and fall short of acknowledging the ways in which they intersect.